All Episodes

 But first, an obscene profit timeout.

-And when Obama got back from Illinois and telling uh big whoppers about jobs and the economy to the students at the college there, he went to the congressional Hispanic Caucus dinner last night and fired up the crowd about ill uh the moment I act, and it will be taking place between the November elections and the end of the year.
+Yeah, when Obama got back from Illinois and telling big whoppers about jobs and the economy to the students at the college there, he went to the Congressional Hispanic Caucus dinner last night and fired up the crowd about illegal amnesty.

-I'm gonna need you to have my back.
+I'm going to need you to have my back.

-I'm gonna need you to have my back.
+I'm going to need you to have my back.

 Anything I can do can be reversed by the next president.